wunki/degreed-architecture/content/docs/principles/database-as-a-service.md

 We are moving towards a Database as a Service model where each Domain API will access its own persistent storage, completely independent of other Domain APIs.

-This means that we can use persistence which is emphatic to the domain.
+This means that we can use persistence which is optimal to the domain.
 Using Stored Procedures binds us to a specific technology.
 Using Entity Framework means you could with relative low effort switch between SQL Server, PostgreSQL and Cosmos DB.

 ## Monolithic Database